Entangled View-Epipolar Information Aggregation for Generalizable Neural Radiance Fields: Implementation Details

 \subsection{Additional Technical Details}

 \textbf{EVE-NeRF network details.}\; Our lightweight CNN consists of 4 convolutional layers with a kernel size of $3\times 3$ and a stride of 1.
 BatchNorm layers and ReLU activation functions are applied between layers.
 The final output feature map has a dimension of 32.
 The VEI and EVI modules have 4 layers, which are connected alternately.
 Both the View Transformer and Epipolar Transformer have the same network structure, in which the dimension of hidden features is 64 and we use 4 heads for the self-attention module in transformer layers.
 For the transformer in Multi-View Calibration, the features dimension is 64 and head is 4, consisting of 1 blocks.
 For the AE network in Along-Epipolar Perception and the conditioned NeRF decoder are set the same as the experimental setups of GeoNeRF~\cite{johari2022geonerf} and IBRNet~\cite{wang2021ibrnet}, respectively.
 The network architectures of the lightweight CNN, the AE network, and the conditioned NeRF decoder are provided in Table \ref{tab:light-weight-cnn}, \ref{tab:conv1d-AE}, and \ref{tab:nerf-decoder} respectively. \textbf{Na\"ive dual network details}.\; To further validate the rationality of EVE-NeRF's dual-branch structure, in Sec \ref{ablation}, we compared our method with two na\"ive dual network architectures: the Na\"ive Dual Transformer and the Dual Transformer with Cross-Attention Interaction.
 The Na\"ive Dual Transformer's first branch is GNT~\cite{varma2022attention}, and the second branch is GNT with epipolar aggregation followed by view aggregation.
-The outputs of both branches make color predictions via a tiny MLP network directly.
-Experiments with GNT demonstrated that using volume rendering to calculate color values does not enhance GNT's performance.
+The dual branch predicts colors of each branch via a tiny MLP network directly.
+And the final color is the average pooling of the two branch colors.
+GNT demonstrated that using volume rendering to calculate color values does not enhance GNT's performance.
 Hence, we consider it fair to compare EVE-NeRF with these two dual-branch networks.
 The Dual Transformer with Cross-Attention Interaction builds upon the Na\"ive Dual Transformer by adding a cross-attention layer for inter-branch interaction.
 These dual network architectures are illustrated in Figure \ref{naive_structure}.